arthuro555/THNK/docs/docs/getting-started/setup-p2p.md

 :::

 To connect players together, an adapter is required.
-Each have different tradeoffs, and you can [more about each of them here](../misc/picking-an-adapter.md).
+Each have different tradeoffs, and you can learn [more about each of them here](../misc/picking-an-adapter.md).
 We'll use P2P as you might already be somewhat familliar with it, as it is integrated in GDevelop.

 ## Setting up P2P